Zulu Man with Some Power

 Zulu Man with Some Power is the third studio album by South African rapper Nasty C. It was released by Def Jam Recordings and Universal Music Group on August 28, 2020.
 The album features several American artists, Ari Lennox, T.I., Lil Keed and Lil Gotit.

+The album was later considered for a Grammy Nomination for the Best Global Music Album award at the 63rd Annual Grammy Awards, but despite its record-breaking streaming numbers and high-profile features, it did not move beyond the consideration phase into the final nomination list.